christian-eriksson/monster/README.md

 For the Firefox theme is published on [mozilla's addon store](https://addons.mozilla.org/en-US/firefox/addon/monster-theme/) and can be [installed from there](https://addons.mozilla.org/en-US/firefox/addon/monster-theme/).

+If you want a more consistent look in your editor/IDE you may want to set the font to `DejaVuSansMono Nerd Font Mono` to mirror the terminal.

 You may need to logout (or reboot) to make all changes take effect.

 ## Dependencies